 Decades in the Making

 The Fred and Alice Stanback Coastal Education Center is celebrating its 40-year anniversary this year.
 For four decades, it has offered a uniquely coastal learning experience for all ages including art exhibits inside the historic Palmgren-O’Quinn cottage, as well as the grounds serving as a “Living Classroom” complete with native plants, rain gardens, stormwater-reduction demonstrations, low-impact development landscaping and more.
-The popular Touch Tank Tuesday program will also return for June and July.
+The popular Touch Tank Tuesdays program will also return for June and July, and visitors can register for the event on their website.
 Come celebrate the milestone throughout the year and learn a thing or two while having fun.

 While the active beach town vibe never changes, a trip to Wrightsville Beach this year promises new ways to experience island life.
 Escape to the coast and see what’s new on your next vacation.